 While you do see products from each of the popular configurations, there isn’t a lot of variety beyond that.
 You can only choose from electric-based ovens and all power outputs are identical for a given size.
 The major difference is in the oven size (which is a subtle change at best) and the choice between IQ-Touch and Wave-Touch controls.
 In the future, we would like to see more variety from Electrolux in regards to sizes, power outputs, and power sources.

 We love the styling of these wall ovens.
-The combination of the brushed metal outside and the dark window really works for us.
-And the digital display is one of our favorite in the industry.
+The combination of the brushed metal outside and the dark window works for us.
+And the digital display is one of our favorites in the industry.
 One common complaint that we hear is when all of the buttons and knobs are always lit up.
-This can make the wall oven stand out too much from the wall and really take away from the rest of the kitchen.
+This can make the wall oven stand out too much from the wall and take away from the rest of the kitchen.
 With their Wave-Touch controls, all of the control panel buttons are hidden until you simply wave your hand over them.
 This makes them light up in a very pleasant white tone.

 We have heard several minor issues associated with these products, mostly in regards to the hidden bake element and the control board.
 One issue with the more complex panels is that while they are helpful when they work, it also means that there are more areas that things can go wrong at.
-Specifically, you need to keep an eye out on the relay of the control board as it has been known to have issues after a short period of time.
+Specifically, you need to keep an eye out on the relay of the control board as it has been known to have issues after a short period.
 Beyond the electrical issues and the hidden bake element, the rest of the unit is assembled nicely and quality materials are used.